How To Start An Art Business In 10 Simple Steps

 Calculate the cost of each of your artworks.
 To clarify, by cost, I don’t mean the price of the canvas and the painting materials you use.

-No, you have to factor in the time you spend on each art piece, the amount of work it goes into creating it, the level of skill you have, etc.
+No, you have to factor in the time you spend on each art piece, the amount of work that goes into creating it, your skill level, studio space, etc.

-With that said, you can take a look at this US Department Of Labor list that will give you a rough idea about the average hourly rate an artist can demand.
+Feel free to look at this US Department Of Labor list for the average hourly rate a professional artist can demand.

-At this stage, you’ll have more than enough information to help you price your artwork accordingly.
+At this stage, you’ll have more than enough information to help you price your artwork accordingly to ensure a sufficient profit margin.

 5) Choose A Business Structure